PX4/PX4-user_guide/en/config/actuators.md

      ![Control Surface Trimming](../../assets/config/actuators/control_surface_trim.png)
      :::

-   - After setting the trim for a control surface, move its slider away from the center, release, and then back into disarmed (middle) position.
+   - After setting the trim for a control surface, move its slider away from the centre, release, and then back into disarmed (middle) position.
      Confirm that surface is in the neutral position.

 ::: info